-A stored procedure is a special kind of user-defined function that contains embedded SQL statements.
+A stored procedure is a special kind of user-defined function.
 This increases the performance of frequently repeated tasks by bypassing repeated SQL compilation and optimization.
 Stored procedures are executed as commands in interactive SQL, or invoke it in application programs, trigger actions, or other stored procedures.